Twists of superconformal algebras: The Observables of a Twisted Superconformal Theory

-In the twisted theory, we focus on $\cQ$-closed operators (i.e., we only consider an operator $\cO$ satisfying $\cQ \cO = 0$).
-Moreover, $\cQ$-exact operators (i.e., $\cO = \cQ \cO'$ for some operator $\cO'$) have trivial expected value.
-This means that in the twisted theory we reduce to studying cohomology classes of operators $[\cO]_\cQ$: that is, two operators differing by a $\cQ$-exact operator, i.e. $\cO$ and $\cO' = \cO + \cQ \cO''$ are identified in the twisted theory, $[\cO]_\cQ \simeq [\cO']_\cQ$.
+These features of the twisted theory mean we should study cohomology classes of operators~$[\cO]_\cQ$: that is, if $\widetilde{\cO} = \cO + \cQ \cO'$ (i.e., the operators differ by a $\cQ$-exact operator), then they are identified in the twisted theory $[\cO]_\cQ = [\widetilde{\cO}]_\cQ$.
 These properties have strong consequences for how the symmetries act on operators.
-Recall that in a topological twist of a supersymmetric theory, an $n$-point function
+For instance, in a topological twist of a supersymmetric theory, an $n$-point function